lorencerri/doomreplay/README.md

 	-input <keys> # e.g. `-input "x,,e,,e,,e,,"`
 	-nrecord <number> # Maximum amount of frames from ending to output e.g. `-nrecord 10` would record the last 10 frames -framerate <number> # Amount of frames rendered per second for FFMPEG e.g. `-framerate 30` -renderNthFrame <number> # Render every Nth frame e.g. `-renderNthFrame 10` would render every 2nd frame.
-If you can set -nrecord, you can get a static maxmimum filesize e.g. `-nrecord 1000 -renderNthFrame 10` would render the last 1000 frames, but only every 10th frame of the replay.
+	# If you set -nrecord, you can get a static framecount
+	# e.g. `-nrecord 1000 -renderNthFrame 10` would render the last 1000 frames, but only every 10th frame of the replay.
 	-output <path> # Path for the output file. e.g. `-output ./doomreplay.png` or `-output ./doomreplay.gif` -render_frame # Required
 	-render_input # Required